ZoeLeBlanc/IntroToDH2020/week3/python_fundamentals1.md

 else:
     print('More they stay the same')
 ```

+For more information about control flow, read the [Python documentation on the topic](https://docs.python.org/3/tutorial/controlflow.html).

 We'll go over all of this in class with exercises, but bring additional questions too!!